2mangoes1stone/MazeSolver/README.md

 ### Written in TypeScript because TypeScript is awesome 🤓

-This program is already compiled to JS to run in the browser.
-Simple clone this repo and run `maze.html` on your browser to view the solution.
+To run the program simply `npm i -g typescript` and then `tsc main.ts` to compile.
+Then run `maze.html` in your browser to view the solution.

-To view the code, please open the `main.ts` file as `main.js` is the compiled version and might read like prehistoric code  🤔